Tamara Schudel, VP & Head of Global Policy, Roche Pharmaceuticals

 Joanna Sickler, VP & Head of Health Policy & External Affairs, Roche Diagnostics

 The 19th century American philosopher, Ralph Waldo Emerson, famously wrote that, "The first wealth is health”, demonstrating how fundamental health is to people, society and the economy.
-As world leaders head to New York for the 78th United Nations (UN) General Assembly, his point is worth keeping in mind.

 As a global health community, we are at a pivotal moment on the journey towards UHC.
 An estimate from the WHO in 2021 found that the world is significantly “off track” to reach the